Diagnosis

 Treatment

-Treatment of listeria infection varies, depending on the severity of the signs and symptoms.
-Most people with mild symptoms require no treatment.
-More-serious infections can be treated with antibiotics.
+Treatment of listeria infection varies.
+It depends on how serious the symptoms are.
+Most people with mild symptoms don't need treatment.
+More-serious infections can be treated with medicines that clear up infections caused by bacteria.
+These are called antibiotics.

 During pregnancy, prompt antibiotic treatment might help keep the infection from affecting the baby.